CHOREOGRAPHERS IN RESIDENCY 2025/26

 K3 RESIDENCY

-Each season, three international choreographers are in residence at K3.
+Each season, three international choreographers are in residence at K3 for eight months.
 Here they research, dance, use the studios and, as a highlight, in March every year the choreographers present three newly created pieces as part of the TanzHochDrei festival.
 Find out more about the residency programme here.

 INTERNATIONAL EXCHANGE